-Secret Amazon tips and tricks: The definitive guide
+Amazon tips and tricks: Best shopping hacks to know

 Amazon Locker

-If you've got a location near you with one, select Amazon Locker for pickup (or returns) at checkout.
+If you got a location near you with one, select Amazon Locker for pickup (or returns) at checkout.
 These are secure, self-service kiosks.
 There's more than 2,800 lockers are located across 70+ US cities.
 You'll find them at places like Whole Foods Markets and convenience stores.

 Amazon Key

-An alternative to Amazon Locker is Amazon Key, which allows delivery people to enter your car, garage, or home when dropping off package
+An alternative to Amazon Locker is Amazon Key, which allows delivery people to enter your car, garage, or home when dropping off packages.

 Cards, rewards, and points